·3 min read

 Every post links up to the Europaviertel pillar (city-context threads end there structurally).
 Sideways:

-Where this cluster draws the line
+Where these notes draw the line

 Specifically out of scope:

-The cluster is the intersection of a resident's genuine interests with what is relevant to making a residential decision in Frankfurt.
+These notes are the intersection of a resident's genuine interests with what is relevant to making a residential decision in Frankfurt.
 Narrow but deep.

 For the potential resident